 > The BackstoryVisitors were greeted at the door by a very chipper lady with a very British accent.
 Her name is Gloria, the pub keeper.

 "Right, well he's so well known 'round these parts.
 This fellow had a great, great... something ancestor who stayed here many years ago.
 Caused a bit of ruckus.
 We didn't like that at the time.
 But this fellow, he's alright.
 He's actually working to reverse the invisibility formula, isn't he?
 And he does draw a bit of a crowd.

 "But, I do want to warn you...
-When they were first working with this monocaine powder they tested it on a dog.
+When they were first working with this monocane powder they tested it on a dog.
 It turned the dog stark white, but also stark raving mad.
 So, you might say our doctor is a little loose in the attic.
 He's fairly harmless though, so, would you like to see him?
 I mean, you can't actually SEE him, can you?
 But maybe we can see what he's working on.
 Come on in!"

 She leads you through the pub and into the current quarters of Dr. Griffin.
 While he's nowhere to be seen, his typewriter is working furiously.

 |Dr. Griffin's lab set up in his room at The Lion's Head.
 The typewriter... just types.|

 Suddenly a male voice is heard talking and laughing strangely about some "experiments."
 Test tubes begin to bubble.
 One lifts in the air, seemingly on its own.

 |A test tube suspended in mid air?
 Not unsettling at all...|